andrescosta/jobico-cloud/README.md

 # Kubernetes Configuration & Add-Ons

-During the cluster creation process, a series of add-ons are installed.
+During the cluster creation process from command line(cluster.sh new), a series of add-ons are installed.
 To omit the deployment of a specific one, create a file named `disabled` in its directory.
-Some add-ons require a locally installed Helm chart for deployment.
-Please refer to the requirements section for details.

 # Addons